psykulsk/RpiANC/README.md

 ## Repository and code structure

-Via the generated Makefile, a few binaries are built.
+Cmake and make commands build a few binaries.
 The main one, is the `ffANC` binary that executes tha main function from the [feedforward_anc.cpp](Mains/feedforward_anc.cpp) file.
 Inside this file you can define  or remove the DEPLOYED_ON_RPI macro to change devices used for capture and playback.
 In [constants.h](Headers/constants.h) file, you can find the names of devices used on Raspberry Pi.
 They may differ on your hardware.